How Will You Know If You Have Been Selected for the DV Lottery?

 You Can Check Your Status Beginning in Early May of the Year After You Apply

-Starting in early May of the year after you apply, you will be able to use Entrant Status Check to learn whether or not you were randomly chosen from the entrants from your country for the opportunity to apply for an immigrant visa.
+Starting in early May of the year after you apply, you need to use Entrant Status Check as described below (www.dvlottery.state.gov/ESC) to learn whether or not you were randomly chosen from among the entrants from your country.
+The U.S. government will not mail you a letter, nor email you any notice, alerting you either that you "won" or not.
+The only way to find out is to use the electronic Entrant Status Check.

-Do not delay in checking your status, because if you are a lottery winner you might need to act fast in order to get all the necessary information together for submitting your green card application.
-Also see How to Read the Diversity Visa Lottery Cutoff Numbers on the DOS Visa Bulletin for details on how soon you can apply.
+Do not delay in checking, because lottery winners need to act fast in order to get all the necessary information together for taking the next step and submitting a green card application.
+Also see How to Read the Diversity Visa Lottery Cutoff Numbers on the DOS Visa Bulletin for details on how soon you can take these follow-up steps.

-All winners must apply for and be issued their DV visas before the following October (by September 30).
-Also, every year there are more "winning entries" than there are actual visas, so you must act fast to benefit from the lottery.
+All winners must apply for and be issued their DV visas before the following October (by September 30 of the next year).
+Also, every year more "winning entries" are chosen than there are actual visas, so you must act fast to benefit from the lottery.

 Hold onto the confirmation number that you were given when you submitted your lottery entry, because you will need it to use the Entrant Status Check.
 If you lost it, you can retrieve it in the Entrant Status Check website if you know the email address you used to register for the lottery and certain personal information that will confirm your identity.
 Don't ask the State Department to give you your confirmation number any other way—they won't be able to.